apache/doris/docs/en/sql-reference/sql-functions/string-functions/append_trailing_char_if_absent.md

 `VARCHAR append_trailing_char_if_absent(VARCHAR str, VARCHAR trailing_char)`

 If the s string is non-empty and does not contain the c character at the end, it appends the c character to the end.
-Trailing_char contains only one character, and it will report an error if contains more than one character
+Trailing_char contains only one character, and it will return NULL if contains more than one character

 ## example